monk-io/docs/_mkdocs/docs/guides/troubleshooting.md

-You'll find answers to common problems with Monk, templates and deployments here.
+You'll find answers to common problems with Monk, Kits and deployments here.

 ## Some of my runnables have problem resolving hostnames of other runnables